Our Complete Guide to Critical Illness Cover

 What Next – How to Apply for Critical Illness Cover?

 One option is to use price comparison websites and go it alone.
 You can use the information above that may help some of you get suitable cover.
-However I would suggest using a protection adviser like myself.
+However, we would suggest using a protection adviser like ourselves.
 The benefit of this is that they can identify your situation and recommend the most suitable solution for you.

-I make the process as straight forward as possible and fill in all the paperwork for you.
-If I deem it suitable to put the policy in trust I do this as part of the service for free.
-You will find the quotes I provide both competitive and explained in straight forward jargon free language.
+We make the process as straightforward as possible and fill in all the paperwork for you.
+If we deem it suitable to put the policy in trust, We do this as part of the service for free.
+You will find the quotes we provide both competitive and explained in straightforward, jargon-free language.